intel-iot-devkit/computer-vision-inference-tutorials/2-run-model-optimizer/README.md

 ./IEobjectdetection -i videos/cars_768x768.avi -fr 200 -m artifacts/VGG_VOC0712_SSD_300x300_deploy/VGG_VOC0712_SSD_300x300_deploy.xml -d CPU -t SSD -l pascal_voc_classes.txt
 ```

+**Note: If you get errors on either ```make``` or running the application, THAT'S OK.
+The model optimizer is still in beta, so errors are expected.
+This is more of a conceptual exercise to understand how the model optimizer flow works.**

 *Note* the cars_768x768.avi video file is already included as part of this repository in the /videos folder

 You should see a video play with cars passing by.